danehammer/adventofcode/2018/README.md

 Part 2:
 It feels like higher level languages do all this memory copying and references for me.
 Because there's no GC, I have to care about it.
 But it sure seems tedious with the ownership compilation failures.

+### Day 5

+I think I hate the borrow checker.
+I miss golang.
+Give me back my understanding of how to write code.
+I struggle over and over with how to assign a variable that lives outside the block/statement/whatever that I want to assign it in.